Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Things to know before you book your Teotihuacán tours

-If you want to explore Teotihuacán your way, Skip-the-line entry tickets let you enter quickly without waiting.
-You’ll breeze past the long queues (especially at Gate 1) and get inside in under two minutes.
-Once you’re in, you can take your time, spend one hour or six, nobody’s rushing you!
-Just remember, no transport or guide is included, so you’ll need to arrange your own ride from Mexico City (about 1 hour).
+If you want to explore Teotihuacán your way, Skip-the-line entry tickets get you inside in under two minutes, especially useful at busy Gate 1.
+You can stay for an hour or six, entirely at your pace.
+Just note: no transport or guide is included, so you’ll need your own ride from Mexico City (about 1 hour).

-Teotihuacán is massive, with five entry gates spread over several kilometers.
-Gate 1 leads to the Temple of Quetzalcóatl, while the Pyramids of the Sun and Moon are near Gate 4, about 2.5km (1.5 miles) away.
-The Basilica of Guadalupe is even further away, sitting at 41.1 km away.
-A guided tour saves time by including transport between the sites, from Teotihuacán to Basilica and Tlatelolco with a local guide.
+Teotihuacán is huge, with five gates spread across several kilometers.
+Gate 1 takes you to the Temple of Quetzalcóatl, while the Pyramids of the Sun and Moon are near Gate 4, about 2.5 km away.
+The Basilica of Guadalupe sits much farther at 41 km.
+A guided tour saves time by handling all transfers between Teotihuacán, the Basilica, and Tlatelolco, with local insights and optional meals.

 If you want to beat the crowds (and heat!), the early morning guided tour is your best option.
 You'll get prime photo opportunities and cooler weather.
 If waking up early isn't your thing, afternoon guided tours let you sleep in while still benefiting from expert guidance.